steelbrain/universal-compiler/README.md

 =================
 Universal-Compiler (aka UC-Compiler) is a Compiler / Minifier / Concatenator / Transpiler for *all* of your web assets.

+### Abandoned
+This project is no longer supported in favor of it's successor [UCompiler](https://github.com/steelbrain/UCompiler)

 #### Installation
 ```
 sudo npm install -g universal-compiler